WSDR

 WSDR (1240 AM) is an American radio station licensed to serve the community of Sterling, Illinois.
 The station is owned by Fletcher M. Ford and the broadcast license is held by Virden Broadcasting Corp.
+WSDR is also rebroadcast on translator station W226CL at 93.1 FM.

-WSDR broadcasts a news/talk radio format to the Rock River Valley.
-WSDR airs Classic rock music during the overnight hours, simulcasting their sister station WZZT 102.7 FM.
+WSDR airs a news/talk radio format to the Rock River Valley.

 The station, established in 1949, was assigned the call sign "WSDR" by the Federal Communications Commission (FCC).